 This is good for a family that feels their kids spend too much time on electronics.
 Start small and keep looking.
 So long as the kids are willing to do their chores this would be a really fun event that both kids and adults alike would enjoy.

-When creating this event though, be sure to give the animals some quite time as you don't want them to get too stressed out from the extra energy that kids normally bring with them.
+When creating these ideas for agritourism though, be sure to give the animals some quite time as you don’t want them to get too stressed out from the extra energy that kids normally bring with them.

 Don’t be afraid to start small.
 Many of these items I suggested can be expanded on.
 For example, you could have a u-pick business with a farm stand out front for those who do not want to pick their own produce for what ever reason.
 If you do a fall event, you could start out with the pumpkins and expand to include a hay ride and petting zoo later on.

 Ideas for agritourism is a great way to bring extra money to your farm and be able to do so in smaller steps.
 Before you know it, you will be able to say good-bye to the nine to five and create a life filled with tending to plants and animals you love while meeting people from a nearby town to halfway across the world!